Welcome to the Allen County, Indiana

 Clean Up | Protect Property | Map Amendment/Revision | Substantial Improvement/Damage | Drainage

 Natural & Beneficial Functions | Additional Information

-Revisions to some of the August 3, 2009 currently effective FEMA Flood Insurance Rate Maps (FIRMs) and the Flood Insurance Study (FIS) will become effective October 2, 2013 for our community.
-These revisions are available for review at the Department of Planning Services.
-The 2009 digital floodplain boundaries can be viewed on the AllenCountyGIS website, www.acimap.us.
-Alternatively, you may use the FEMA website www.msc.fema.gov to view and purchase digital flood insurance rate maps.
+The currently effective FEMA Flood Insurance Rate Maps (FIRMs) for Allen County include panel dates of both August 3, 2009 and October 2, 2013, depnding on location in Allen County.
+The FEMA Flood Insurance Study (FIS) is dated October 2, 2013 for all of Allen County.
+The 2013 digital floodplain boundaries can be viewed on the AllenCountyGIS website, www.acimap.us.
+Alternatively, you may use the FEMA website https://msc.fema.gov/portal/home to view and purchase digital flood insurance rate maps.
 The Department of Planning Services (DPS) has hard copies of the FIRMs and the FIS available to view and can assist you with questions about the National Flood Insurance Program and Floodplain Management.
 Additionally, FEMA issued Letters of Map Change are available in our office.
-You can contact DPS at 260-449-7607 or visit our office in 200 East Berry Street, Suite 150 between 8:00 a.m. to 5:00 p.m.
+You can contact DPS at 260-449-7607 or visit our office in 200 East Berry Street, Suite 150 between 8:00 a.m. to 5:00 p.m. weekdays.

 Flooding in Allen County is primarily from overflows of the Maumee, St. Joe, and St. Mary's rivers and their tributaries.
 These tributaries are many of the creeks, ditches and streams covering Allen County.
 The Federal Emergency Management Agency (FEMA) and the Indiana Department of Natural Resources (IDNR) in cooperation with the Maumee River Basin Commission (MRBC) produce Flood Insurance Studies and Flood Insurance Rate Maps which lay out the special flood hazard areas in Allen County.